Navid200/xDrip/docs/Transmitter-lifetime.md

 ---
 title: "Dexcom Transmitter Lifetime"
 description: "Learn how xDrip tracks Dexcom transmitter lifetime, what Transmitter Days mean, and when you can start or restart a sensor."
-layout: ""
 ---

 # Transmitter Lifetime